-• In Australia, there are minimum requirements for the amount of Australian content on television and radio, a reflection of the belief that overseas content may erode our cultural identity.
-The Australian Content Standard (2005) mandates a 55% quota of Australian content on television between 6 am and midnight.
-Similarly, commercial radio stations must broadcast minimum quotas of Australian music.
+- Protecting cultural identity.
+In Australia, minimum requirements for the amount of Australian content on television and radio reflect the belief that overseas content may erode our cultural identity.
+The Australian Content Standard (2005) mandates a 55% quota of Australian content on television.
+Commercial radio must broadcast minimum quotas of Australian music.

 NATIONAL CLASSIFICATION SCHEME

 The classification of films, video games and publications in Australia is the responsibility of the Classification Board.
 A Classification Board and Classification Review Board make decisions about the classification of films, video games and publications which are available for sale and hire in Australia.